 GM claims that the Equinox EV will have a starting price around $30,000.
 We expect that to bump up towards $40,000.

 Both the Equinox and Blazer EV will be powered by the next-gen Ultium platform

 There will be both fleet and retail versions of the Equinox EV.

-The Equinox EV will arrive at Chevy dealers in Fall of 2023, soon to be joined by the Blazer EV.
+The Equinox EV will arrive at Chevy dealers in Fall of 2023

 As you can see, there’s not a lot to say about the 2024 Chevy Equinox EV.
 Why are we so excited about it then?
 The mere prospect of an affordable EV is almost too good to be true at this point.
 The average EV sells for $56,000, a whole $10,000 more than the average combustion-powered vehicle.
-Should consumers in the market for an affordable EV be confined to the range and charging limits of the Chevy Bolt and Nissan Leaf?
-In 2022, they are.
-We hope GM follows through on their promise to bring a truly desireable budget EV to the masses next year.
+Should consumers in the market for an affordable EV be stuck with the range and charging limits of the Chevy Bolt and Nissan Leaf?
+We hope GM follows through on their promise to bring a truly desirable budget EV to the masses in 2023.

 We recently shared five affordable electric cars to buy in 2022.
 “Affordable” only goes so far in today’s auto market, and not a single top pick lists for under $35,000.
 With battery and charging advancements around every corner, leasing is a great way to keep up with the pace of technology without having to purchase a new car.
 All things considered, these are the 5 best electric cars to lease in 2022.